 By the end of 1941, more than one million Jews had been murdered by mobile killing squads.
 Nearly all of the 200,000 Jews in Lithuania were killed in this way.

 SS leaders began to become concerned that the scale of the slaughter their men were carrying out could affect their mental health – so began experimenting with alternative methods of killing.
 Vans were adapted which pumped their interiors full of carbon monoxide.
 Killing by gas had been pioneered by the Nazi killing of severely disabled people between 1939 and 1940 and was adapted here for use by the Einsatzgruppen.
-These gas vans were then used in Chełmno – the first extermination camp, and led to the development of permanent gas chambers in all extermination camps.
+These gas vans were then used in Chełmno – the first death camp, and led to the development of permanent gas chambers in all death camps.